information

 glenn.devitt@portlandoregon.gov

-As a member of the Community Resilience Team, Glenn is privileged to serve the volunteers of the NET and BEECN programs, and other preparedness efforts throughout Portland.
-Glenn chairs the regional UASI Citizen Corps Working Group and is a board member of the National CERT Association (NCA).
+Glenn is a Duty Officer, and as a member of the Community Preparedness Team since 2018, he is privileged to serve the volunteers of the NET and BEECN programs, and other preparedness efforts throughout Portland.
+Glenn has chaired the regional UASI Citizen Corps Working Group and represented FEMA Region 10 on the board of the National CERT Association (NCA).
 His experience includes leadership of Sunnyside and Buckman NETs, civil rights and civil liberties advocacy, nonprofit governance, design of intercontinental computer networks, and 22 years as the owner of a website and app development firm.
 In his spare time he likes to get dirt under his nails in his garden, hike among very large trees, and play bocce.

 Dan Douthit, Public Information Officer (Community Safety Division)